nasa/Transform-to-Open-Science-Book/_sources/Open_Science_Cookbook/Your_Open_Science_Journey.md

 ### Start Thinking Like a Data Scientist
 Dr. [Lawrence Gray](https://www.linkedin.com/in/larry-gray-phd/) presented at PyData New York City in November 2022 on 20 easy steps that we can all take to build confidence in our data science skills.
 Many researchers might not think of themselves as “data scientists” necessarily, but everyone who analyzes data can benefit from his [“20 Ideas To Build Social Capital In The Data Science Ecosystem”](https://zenodo.org/record/7419059#.Y5YSMYfMI2w).

-### Get Involved in the Year of Open Science
+### Get Involved in a Year of Open Science
 Ready to talk to others about your open science journey?
 Excited to learn more about open science at NASA?
-[Join in](/Year_of_Open_Science_Guide/readme.md) on the activities for 2023 the Year of Open Science!
+[Join in](/Year_of_Open_Science_Guide/readme.md) on the activities for 2023!

 ## Section 3: Open Science at Work